BioBoost/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 ---
 description: ....
-title: 04 - Getting Help
+title: Getting Help
 ---

-# Chapter 04 - Getting Help
+# Getting Help

 Everyone needs some help from time to time.
 Basically thats what the man pages are for.